dan-burden/am-digital-senior-test-engineer-technical-assessment/README.md

 ## Getting Started
 ### Prerequisites
 #### Engine
-This project runs on Node.js, targetting the most recent LTS release (v22.14.0) with npm 10.9.2 for package management.
-However, it should run on anything from v14.x.x upwards.
+This project runs on Node.js, targeting the most recent LTS release (v22.14.0) with npm 10.9.2 for package management.
+However, it should run on lower versions.

 You can see your current node versions by using:
 ```bash
 $ node -v && npm -v